sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 Description of the model:

 - An IT Solution is comprised of 1 or many IT component(s)
-- An IT component is comprised of 1 or many Software which can be either a service subscription, an Open Source Software, a 3rd party COTS, or a custom build one
+- An IT component is comprised of 1 or many Software which can be either an open source software, a service subscription, a 3rd party COTS or a custom built one.
-- A Software is deployed on an infrastructure that can either be on premise (SSC Data Centres), on a public cloud provider's infrastructure (as a IaaS, PaaS, or SaaS model), or as a hybrid version that combines both on premise and public cloud provider.
+- A Software is deployed on an infrastructure that can either be on premise (SSC Data Centres), on a public cloud provider's infrastructure (as a IaaS, PaaS, or SaaS model) or as a hybrid version that combines both on premise and public cloud provider.

 As such, the questions to ask are more akin to:

-- “What software component(s) are required to enable a given capability?”,
+- “What software component(s) are required to enable a given capability?”;
-- “For each of those component(s), is the best course of action adopting an open source component, purchasing the rights to use a commercial product or service, or building it internally?”, and
+- “For each of those component(s), is the best course of action adopting an open source component, purchasing the rights to use a commercial product or service, or building it internally?”; and
-- “How much organizational risk is the organization willing to delegate to a 3rd party for a product or service for which the future roadmap is not under the organization's control?”.
+- “How much organizational risk is the organization willing to delegate to a 3rd party for a product or service (e.g., when the product/service roadmap is not under the organization's control?)”.

 In large and complex solutions, these questions shouldn't only be asked at the solution level but also for each component of said solution, taking into account multiple factors and criteria that will be explored below.

-Even when an IT Solution is said to be bought, it is never a plug-and-play situation, whether it consists in COTS or SaaS.
+Even when an IT Solution is said to be bought, it is never a plug-and-play situation, whether it consists of COTS or SaaS.
 The organization's IT teams need to obtain, configure and adapt the purchased IT Products to fit with the rest of the organization's IT infrastructure, services, and rules.

-Maintenance of IT Solutions should thus be considered separately from the obtained solution as it may require work from personnel within the organization as well as the involvement of 3rd party personnel, whether it was a vendor or even a community of dedicated volunteers in the case of an open source solution.
+Maintenance of IT Solutions should thus be considered separately from the obtained solution as it may require work from internal staff as well as the involvement of 3rd party personnel, whether it is a vendor or a community in the case of an open source software.

 #### Additional considerations<!-- omit in toc -->

-- Does the organization currently have the skill sets internally to architect, design, build and operate this solution?
-- Does the organization currently have the capacity internally to architect, design, build and operate this solution?
+- Does the organization have the **skill set** and **capacity** to architect, design, build and operate this solution?

-These last questions, however, do not necessarily mean that the questions mentioned in the precedent section should not be asked subsequently.
+However, this does not mean that the questions of the precedent section should not be asked subsequently.
 It is possible that the organization does not possess the staff with the required skill set or sufficient capacity to deliver internally the IT Solution at a specific point in time.
 When that is the case, proper talent acquisition, retention, and training efforts are required.